-Sparebanken More's primary funding source is deposits, which accounted for 55% of funding and 57% of gross loans as of the end of March 2020, a level we expect to remain broadly stable.
-However, the bank has a high, although lower than its domestic peers, reliance on confidence-sensitive market funding, which we view as a credit weakness.
-Its market funds over tangible banking assets ratio for 2019 was around 24% and slightly up to 25% as of March 2020.
-Based on the bank's latest estimate, it will likely have to issue around NOK4 billion of MREL-eligible non-preferred senior (NPS) debt over the next two to three years, mainly through the refinancing of maturing preferred senior debt.
-The Financial Supervisory Authority (FSA) will communicate the exact MREL requirement to the bank most likely in the second half of 2020.
+Sparebanken More's primary funding source is deposits, which accounted for 54% of funding and 60% of gross loans as of the end of September 2020, a level we expect to remain broadly stable.
+However, the bank has a sizeable, but lower than its domestic peers, reliance on confidence-sensitive market funding, which we view as a credit weakness.
+Its market funds over tangible banking assets ratio for 2019 was around 24% and remained stable at around 24% as of September 2020.